Logo

 There is a kind of substitution for C++ exceptions – it’ SEH (Structured Exception Handling), the standard Windows exception handling mechanism.
 This mechanism is less convenient than C++ exceptions and its main disadvantage is the following: when throwing an exception from a function, the destructors of the local objects constructed in this function are not called.

 However, the limitations mentioned above are not fundamental for drivers.
 The part of C++ standard library ensures the functioning of the indicated language tools.
-There is no such library for the kernel mode of the operating system, but nothing prevents us from implementing this missing part of standard library and, to be honest, it was done by some unrecognized hero in the Internet.
+There is no such library for the kernel mode of the operating system, but nothing prevents us from implementing this missing part of the standard library, and, to be honest, it was done by some unrecognized hero on the Internet.

 When functioning of all language tools is provided, STL, the most powerful standard library of C++, can be used the most valuably, and also porting of other libraries from user-mode to kernel-mode is substantially simplified.